icfnext/aws-lambda-toolkit/README.md

     + accessKey: (optional) Your AWS Access Key
     + region: (optional) The AWS Region to use
     + name: (optional) The function name to use
+    + publish: (optional) Whether to publish a new version

 The `.deploy()` method will take your code, bundle it up into a fancy fresh zip file, and upload it to AWS.
 If the function/lambda doesn't already exist, the method will auto-create it as long as all of the required properties inside of the configuration file are set up.
 Alternatively, you can pass in an object with any property you'd like to be tacked into the config before creation.
 This is useful for dynamic lambda creation.